-Disaster recovery as a service (DRaaS)
+Exploring disaster recovery as a service (DRaaS) benefits

 support Hero Banner

-What Is Disaster Recovery as a Service (DRaaS)?
+What is disaster recovery as a service (DRaaS)?

-Disaster Recovery as a Service (DRaaS) expands on traditional on-premises disaster recovery (DR) solution capabilities by using public cloud infrastructure—Amazon Web Services, Google Cloud Platform, Microsoft Azure, or another public cloud—as a recovery location for failover and failback via an as-a-service consumption model.
+Disaster recovery as a service (DRaaS) expands on traditional on-premises disaster recovery (DR) solution capabilities by using public cloud infrastructure—Amazon Web Services, Google Cloud Platform, Microsoft Azure, or another public cloud—as a recovery location for failover and failback via an as-a-service consumption model.

 Natural disasters are becoming more commonplace.
 Greater digitization has the potential to increase human error.
 Cybercriminals are becoming more sophisticated.
 All of these together increase the chance of a catastrophe taking down IT operations, even entire digital businesses, with little or no warning.